 Yes.
 Client assets held with custodians are legally protected.

 A custodian bank is a financial institution that holds clients’ securities (shares, bonds, etc.) for safekeeping.
-Custodians hold client assets in segregated accounts (this legally separates client assets from custodian’s own – meaning the custodian don’t have access to use your assets).
+Custodians hold client assets in segregated accounts (this legally separates client assets from the custodian’s own – meaning the custodian doesn’t have access to use your assets).

 What if something happens to Nucleus Wealth?

-Nucleus Wealth was founded in 2017, and has been consistently growing funds under management since then – so the company is growing strongly.
+Nucleus Wealth was founded in 2017, and has been consistently growing funds under management since then – the company is growing strongly.
 In the event that our fortunes change, we don’t hold any of your securities or cash.
 The only thing that will be affected is that Nucleus Wealth won’t be able to continue to manage your portfolio through Praemim’s SMA platform.
-In this event, you simply need to inform Praemium if you would like to appoint a new model manager to manage your portfolio.
-Alternatively, you can instruct Praemium to return the assets or securities to your nominated account.
+In this event, you simply need to inform Praemium that you would like to appoint a new model manager to manage your portfolio.
+Alternatively, you can instruct Praemium to liquidate the securities or return the assets to your nominated account.